Belonging and Connection

 Molly Ayer and Vivian Daly, two women born in different places and eras and who were orphaned as young children, both struggle to find a sense of home and belonging.
 Because of the loss and betrayal they have suffered, they each find it difficult to open their hearts to new people.
 Ultimately, however, the two women form a friendship through storytelling and mutual acts of care and acceptance.
-Even though they both lack a…(read full theme analysis)
+Even though they both lack a…read analysis of Belonging and Connection

 Both Vivian and Molly struggle to maintain and define their identities in the face of changing, unreliable, and even hostile environments.
 Both protagonists come into foster or adoptive care at a young age—before their identities and personalities have been fully formed—and both struggle to develop and define their identities in situations in which they do not feel the love and acceptance that would allow them to express themselves in authentic ways.
-Compounding this, both women…(read full theme analysis)
+Compounding this, both women…read analysis of Self and Identity

 The novel is riddled with traumatic events and losses that are beyond Molly and Vivian’s control.
 These events shape their outlook and their sense of the world, and impair their ability to feel safe and connected to others.
 Yet, as both Molly and Vivian learn, it is necessary to recover from and process trauma in order to fully reconcile with oneself, move forward in life, and develop new attachments and connections.